ericashimomoto/news2meme/README.md

                 |-- catchphrases
                     |-- catchphrases.csv
                 |-- memeimages
+                    |-- full: Folder with the original images.
                     |-- memeImages.csv
                 |-- news
+                    |-- full: Folder with the images available with each news article.
                     |-- newsinlevels_level2.csv

-    For News2meme, you only need the csv files.
-If you wish, you can download the original meme images and the images used in each news article from the following two links:
-        Meme images:
-        News articles images:
+    For News2meme, you don't actually need the images from the articles, but I included in the package as it might be useful for someone playing with the small dataset :)

 ### Configuration